What you need to know when buying medicines online – breaking latest news-breakinglatest.news-Breaking Latest News

-Beware of illegal sites.
-There are 1400 online pharmacies authorized to sell medicines without a prescription that are used for self-medication

-It happens to find yourself at home alone with the flu, distant relatives and no one to ask to go to the pharmacy to get what you need.
+Sometimes you find yourself at home alone with the flu, distant relatives and no one to ask to go to the pharmacy to get what you need.
 In situations like these it could come in handy buy medicines online for treatment and receive them directly at home.
-Since 2016 all pharmacies in the area have the opportunity to offer a service of web sale of medicines without a prescription (so-called Sop), intended for self-medication, for mild and transient ailments, including over-the-counter ones (called Otc), normally exposed to the public and for which medical intervention is not necessary.
+Since 2016 all pharmacies in the area have the opportunity to offer a service of web sale of medicines without a prescription (so-called «Sop»), intended for self-medication, for mild and transient ailments, including over-the-counter ones (called «Otc»), normally exposed to the public and for which medical intervention is not necessary.
 From heartburn products to those to relieve fever, cough and body aches, from decongestant nasal sprays to creams for vaginal infections.

 About 1400 authorized pharmacies